İnönü University

 İnönü University Turgut Özal Medical Center is one of the biggest research and training hospital in the world.
 It is a 1,352-bed hospital with 38 operating rooms.
 Serving as a district hospital, it accepts patients from neighboring countries as well.
 It ranks among the top three hospitals worldwide for liver transplants and also specializes in other areas such as kidney transplants, bone marrow transplants, and burn injuries.

-In addition, İnönü University has the biggest Solar Energy Center in Turkey.
+In addition, İnönü University has the largest Solar Energy Center in Turkey.
 With this energy center, İnönü University produces its own electricity for Turgut Özal Medical Center.
-This center is the most innovative investment and İnönü University did it its own endowment.
-Solar Energy Center fulfills 30 percent of Turgut Özal Medical Center electricity requirement. İnönü University Solar Energy Center started to work May 2015.
+The center was built with the university's own endowment.
+The Solar Energy Center fulfills 30 percent of Turgut Özal Medical Center's electricity requirement. İnönü University Solar Energy Center started to work in May 2015.